awsdocs/amazon-connect-admin-guide/doc_source/configure-saml.md

 When you use SAML in Amazon Connect, users must log in to Amazon Connect through your identity provider \(IdP\)\.
 Your IdP is configured to integrate with AWS\.
 After authentication, a token for their session is created\.
 The user is then redirected to your Amazon Connect instance and automatically logged in to Amazon Connect using single sign\-on\.

 As a best practice, you should also define a process for your Amazon Connect users to log out when they are finished using Amazon Connect\.
 They should log out from both Amazon Connect and your identity provider\.
-If they do not, the next person that logs in to the same computer can log in to Amazon Connect without a password since the token for the previous sessions is still valid for the duration of the session, by default, 10 hours\.
+If they do not, the next person that logs in to the same computer can log in to Amazon Connect without a password since the token for the previous sessions is still valid for the duration of the session\.
+It's valid for 10 hours\.
 <a name="session-expire"></a>
 **About session expiration**
 Amazon Connect sessions expire 10 hours after a user logs in\.
 After 10 hours, users are automatically logged out, even if they are currently on a call\.
 If your agents stay logged in for more than 10 hours, they need to refresh the session token before it expires\.
 To create a new session, agents need to log out of Amazon Connect and your IdP and then log in again\.
 This resets the session timer set on the token so that agents are not logged out during an active contact with a customer\.
 When a session expires while a user is logged in, the following message is displayed\.
 To use Amazon Connect again, the user needs to log in to your identity provider\.